Equuscapes

 • Venga – Andalucía!
+(Pinned post)

 After 15 years dedicated to photography and promotion of the Iberian Horse in the UK, it’s time for the new collection and fine art book – “Andalucía – Equuscapes”.
 This body of work will place the iconic Iberian horse within the towns, cities, ferias, and sweeping vistas of the land of light.
 The project will culminate in a large-format, lay-flat, fine art book: a visual journey across Andalucía, interwoven with cultural text vignettes as well as the photography.